LukasKnuth/bike-track/README.md

 When the app is finished, the following capabilities will be implemented:

-* Tracking your bike ride using GPS
+* Tracking your bike-ride using GPS
 * Collecting [altitude](http://en.wikipedia.org/wiki/Altitude)-data using your devices [Barometer](http://en.wikipedia.org/wiki/Barometer) (more accurate) or the GPS module (less accurate)
 * Measuring the speed with which you where moving at what point of the tour
 * Showing all the above in a statistical fraction (with pretty charts)
 * Review your tour on Google Maps (on the device)
 * Export your tour-data for sharing- and backup-purposes

-**Caution** The application is in active development state at this very moment.
-I can and won't guarantee that any of the above features are implemented.
+**Caution** The application **is in active development state** at this very moment.
+I can and won't guarantee that *any* of the above features are implemented.
 Only time knows how far I will get.

 ## Get it